exasol/virtual-schema-common-java/doc/development/api/virtual_schema_api.md

   * `orderBy`: The requested order-by clause, a list of `order_by_element` elements.
   * `limit` The requested limit of the result set, with an optional offset.
 * `involvedTables`: Metadata of the involved tables, encoded like in schemaMetadata.
+* `selectListDataTypes`: List of data tyes expected in the result set.
+  This information is only provided by Exasol database with major version 8 and higher, see [Exasol Data Types API Documentation](data_types_api.md).

 **Response:**